TanklessWaterHeater

 Frequently asked questions

 Three categories: heat exchanger (the most expensive component), other parts (electronics, valves, sensors, fan), and labor (the cost to remove and replace failed parts).
-Heat exchanger coverage is typically 10 to 15 years on residential units, with the extended terms requiring certified-installer programs.
-Other parts coverage is 5 to 7 years.
-Labor is typically 1 year standard, extended to 2 to 12 years through manufacturer certified programs.
+Heat exchanger coverage on condensing residential units is typically 12 to 15 years, with several brands requiring online product registration within 30 to 90 days to keep the full term.
+Other parts coverage is 5 years.
+Labor is typically 1 year standard, extendable to around 5 years on some brands through prompt registration.

 Updated 2026-04-27